 But our coming together, the parsha teaches us, is different than everyone else’s.
 Other societies are formed primarily for the sake of individual protection and convenience; they’re social contracts designed first and foremost to guarantee that their members could thrive alone as individuals.
 Jews think differently—our society is predicated on our ability to pull off this moment of vayakhel, of congregating as one.

-This, the 16th century Greek Rabbi Shlomo Halevi Alkabetz taught us, is why every Jew is only commanded to bring half a shekel towards building the Mishkan, God’s temporary dwelling on earth, and not a whole shekel.
+This, the 16th Century Greek Rabbi Shlomo Halevi Alkabetz taught us, is why every Jew is only commanded to bring half a shekel towards building the Mishkan, God’s temporary dwelling on earth, and not a whole shekel.
 Because every Jew alone is only half a person, made complete only when holding hands and standing shoulder to shoulder with other Jews.

 The idea of this week’s parsha, Rabbi Abraham Isaac Kook explained, is to show us the power of drawing closer to our fellow Jews, which, in turn, brings us closer to God.